History of tariffs in the United States: McKinley tariff policy

+The McKinley Tariffs were a major topic of fierce debate in the 1890 congressional elections, which gave a Democratic landslide.
+Democrats replaced the McKinley Tariff with the Wilson–Gorman Tariff Act in 1894, which lowered tariff rates.
+The economy plunged into a deep depression 1893 to 1896.

-McKinley won the 1896 presidential election arguing for the high tariff as a positive solution to depression.
+McKinley won the 1896 presidential election arguing for the high tariff as a positive solution to the depression.
 In 1897, the Republicans rushed through the Dingley tariff, boosting rates back to the 50 percent level.
 Democrats responded that the high rates created government sponsored "trusts" (monopolies) and led to higher consumer prices.
 McKinley won reelection by an even bigger landslide and started talking about a post-tariff era of reciprocal trade agreements.

 The Republicans split bitterly on the Payne–Aldrich Tariff of 1909.
 Republican President Theodore Roosevelt (1901–1909) saw the tariff issue was ripping his party apart, so he postponed any consideration of it.
 The delicate balance flew apart on under Republican William Howard Taft.
 He campaigned for president in 1908 for tariff "reform", which everyone assumed meant lower rates.
 The House lowered rates with the Payne Bill, then sent it to the Senate where Nelson Wilmarth Aldrich mobilized high-rate Senators.

 Aldrich was a New England businessman and a master of the complexities of the tariff, the Midwestern Republican insurgents were rhetoricians and lawyers who distrusted the special interests and assumed the tariff was "sheer robbery" at the expense of the ordinary consumer.
 Rural America believed that its superior morality deserved special protection, while the dastardly immorality of the trusts—and cities generally—merited financial punishment.
 Aldrich’s version of the Payne–Aldrich Tariff Act of 1909 lowered the protection on Midwestern farm products, while raising rates favorable to his Northeast.

-The McKinley Tariffs were a major topic of fierce debate in the 1890 congressional elections, which gave a Democratic landslide.
-Democrats replaced the McKinley Tariff with the Wilson–Gorman Tariff Act in 1894, which lowered tariff rates.

 By 1913 with the new income tax generating revenue, the Democrats in Congress were able to reduce rates even further with the Underwood Tariff.
 The outbreak of war in 1914 made the impact of tariffs of much less importance compared to war contracts.
 When the Republicans returned to power they returned the rates to a high level in the Fordney–McCumber Tariff of 1922.
 The next raise came with the Smoot–Hawley Tariff Act of 1930 at the start of the Great Depression.